loewexy/pdns-manager-website/content/documentation/letsencrypt.md

 compiliant CA by using the [dehydrated](https://github.com/lukas2511/dehydrated) client in combination with the PDNS Manager API.

-This tutorial will guide you through the setup step by step.
-While the information is in parts redundant to the API tutorial, it also assumes that you have PDNS Manager up and running.

 ### Getting required components

 The software depends on the following tools: